bzmo/Course-Selectr/README.md

 <b> Course Selectr </b>

 Utilizing lazy loading, Course Selectr is a simple, responsive app that simplifies course selection.
-The main goal is to help the user see which relevant courses are being offered at the University of Waterloo in the current or upcoming term.
+The main goal is to help students see which relevant courses are being offered at the University of Waterloo in the current or upcoming term.

 <b> How to Use </b>